-The provisions of this ordinance shall apply to all streets and roads in the Town of Gray that are under public ownership by the Town or the State of Maine or that are under a public easement for winter maintenance.
-The ordinance shall also apply to any street or road shown on a subdivision plan approved by the Gray Planning Board and recorded in the Cumberland County Registry of Deeds.
+The provisions of this Ordinance shall apply to all streets, roads and vehicular easements in the Town of Gray that are under public ownership, by the Town or the State of Maine, or that are under private ownership specifically including public easements for winter maintenance.
+The Ordinance shall also apply to any street, road, or vehicular easements shown on a subdivision plan approved by the Gray Planning Board and recorded in the Cumberland County Registry of Deeds.